yoaquim/Reqube/README.md

 Introduction
 ------------

-Orignially, Reqube had many facets: web application, hardware implementation and a desktop app that would communicate with the implemented device.
-We used force sensors to try and measure weight, an RFID tag/reader combo to identify bins, an SD card reader, a matrix keypad, plus a button and some LEDs for simple interaction, and an XBee device that would communicate with the desktop app (which also had an XBee device).
-This project only encompasses the hardware implementation, though it's fairly easy to implement the other components (check out my <a href="https://github.com/yoaquim/JBeeCommunicator">JBee</a> repo for a crash course on how to communicate between the desktop app and the device).
+Orignially, Reqube had many facets: web application, hardware implementation and a desktop app - which would recover the collected data from the implemented device and publish said data online (via the web app).
+We used force sensors to try and measure weight, an RFID tag/reader combo to identify bins, an SD card/reader, a matrix keypad - plus a button and some LEDs for simple interaction - and an XBee device that would communicate with the desktop app (which also had an XBee device).
+This project only encompasses the hardware implementation, though it's fairly easy to implement the other components (check out my [JBee][1] repo for a crash course on how to communicate between the desktop app and the device).

 Why a Desktop App?
 ------------------